hyperledger/firefly-tokens-erc20-erc721/README.md

 ## POST APIs

-The following POST APIs are exposed under `/api/v1`:
+The following POST APIs are exposed under `/api/v1`.
+Note that the term `poolId` is the term we use for the address of contract instance:

-* `POST /createpool` - Create a new token pool (inputs: type, data)
+* `POST /createpool` - Create a new instance of an ERC20 contract (inputs: name, symbol, data)
-* `POST /activatepool` - Activate a token pool to begin receiving transfers (inputs: poolId)
+* `POST /activatepool` - Activate a token contract to begin receiving transfers (inputs: poolId)
 * `POST /mint` - Mint new tokens (inputs: poolId, to, amount, data)
 * `POST /burn` - Burn tokens (inputs: poolId, tokenIndex, from, amount, data)
 * `POST /transfer` - Transfer tokens (inputs: poolId, tokenIndex, from, to, amount, data)